library(tidyverse)

 The original logic failed for cases like

-) is processed multiple times, leading to redundant or missed dashes.Efficiency:
+ABAB, where the same pair (AB) is processed multiple times, leading to redundant or missed dashes.Efficiency:

 For very long strings, the multiple

-steps could be computationally expensive.Complexity:
+mutatesteps could be computationally expensive.Complexity:

 - While readable, the pipeline could be simplified or modularized into smaller functions for better maintainability.